comatosino/translator-server/README.md

 ## Description

-Written in Typescript and powered by Node, Express, and MongoDB
+Written in Typescript and powered by Node, Express, and MongoDB.

 Backend half of the [Translator](#client) web application.

 Uses JSON web tokens for authentication and authorization.

-Makes requests to Google Translate REST API
+Makes requests to Google Translate REST API.

 ## Table of Contents